joao-parana/todo-ts/readme.md

 # YUI TodoMVC Example

-> You need to export only buildAndStart () and appInstance used respectively to create and launch the application / access after creation.
+> In Typescript todo.ts we need to export only buildAndStart () and appInstance used respectively to create and launch the application / access after creation.
 The application implementation is added to the NameSpace YUI3 by call YUI.add (...) method; and is available to be used by the called method YUI.use (...);
 > Note that the builders get the instance of YUI object provided by the script available at: "http://yui.yahooapis.com/3.16.0/build/yui/yui-min.js"

-> YUI is a free, open source JavaScript and CSS library for building richly interactive web applications.
+### YUI is a free, open source JavaScript and CSS library for building richly interactive web applications.

 > _[YUI - yuilibrary.com](http://yuilibrary.com)_

 ## Learning YUI